-The Conference will be back at Gleneagles on 2 & 3 November 2017 – we hope to see you there!
+The Conference returns to Gleneagles on 1 & 2 November 2018 – we hope to see you there!